 How can we help?

 When you review your Will, it needs to be done properly.
 We can guide you through the process or prepare a new Will if needed.
 Some minor changes can be made by a Codicil which is a separate document that alters the terms of the original Will.

 You can change your Will as many times as you like although we help you to consider your broad circumstances to make the Will as long lasting as possible.

 Get in touch

 At Nash and Co Solicitors, even during the Coronavirus pandemic, we’re still providing a full Will service to clients.
 We can do this with an appointment by video calling or on the telephone.
 If you would like to discuss this or if you have any questions, please get in touch.
-You can reach Alice Carter-Tyler on (01752) 827027 or at [email protected].
 You can also speak to David Cornelius on (01752) 827076 or at [email protected].
-Both of them would be very happy to help you.
+Who would be very happy to help you.